fruits-360/fruits-360-papers/README.md

 - send it to me, by email at _mihai.oltean@gmail.com_.

+Please upload pdf in the [papers-pdf](papers-pdf) folder.
+Please rename the file to have the same name as the paper.

-Only papers using __Fruits-360 dataset__ in the numerical experiments are accepted.
+Only papers using __Fruits-360 dataset__ in the numerical experiments are accepted in this repository.

 _Last update: 2025.03.23.2_